-- Probiotics: Support healthy immune function via the gut, we believe probiotics to likely be the most important supplement for you pet.
+- Probiotics: Support healthy immune function via the gut.
+We believe the most important supplement for you pet is probiotics.
 (Probiotic Miracle®)

-- Fish Oil: The essential fatty acids in pure fish oil provide a wide range of wellness benefits including reduced inflammation, improved cardiovascular, brain, and neural health.
+- Fish Oil: The essential fatty acids in a pure fish oil, like Celavin provides a wide range of wellness benefits including normalizing inflammation, as well as improved cardiovascular, brain, and neural health.
 For a complete list of benefits, read: Essential Nutrient Your Pet May Be Missing.
-(Celavin™)

 The four nutritional supplements listed above are what we consider a "Must Have" for basic dog wellness as they support foundational immune and systemic health.
 By adding these supplements to your dog's diet, you ensure more efficient bodily functions without any of the negative side effects that come from prednisone.